LukeOBrien1/Java-Sorting-Algorithms/README.md

 # Java Sorting Algorithms
- Implementing some sorting algorithms to relearn Java
+ Implementing sorting algorithms to relearn Java.

+ Quick sort and the dreaded bubble sort have been added.